AdobeDocs/workfront.en/help/reports-and-dashboards/reports/text-mode/edit-text-mode-in-filter.md

  </tbody>
 </table>

-&#42;To find out what plan, license type, or access you have, contact your `Workfront administrator`.
+&#42;To find out what plan, license type, or access you have, contact your Workfront administrator.

 ## Prerequisites

-Before starting to use text mode in a report or list, always ensure that you are familiar with the `Workfront` text-mode syntax.
+Before starting to use text mode in a report or list, always ensure that you are familiar with the Workfront text-mode syntax.

 For more information, see: